 Further examination of the MARKET_VALUE field in the in the Data Browser confirms that only those values that are five characters or less are being displayed.
 This confirms that the error messages generated by the export procedure are correct.

-Having found the cause of the error, it’s easy to correct by changing the length of the MARKET_VALUE field in the project XML file from five to ten.
+Having found the cause of the error, it’s easy to correct by changing the length of the MARKET_VALUE field in the GSA project schema XML file from five to ten.

 Note regarding properties coming from a database: This error may also appear during when properties are imported from a database.
 In this case database properties of the type Double as set to a maximum of value size of 8.
 After importing database properties, a good housekeeping measure is to verify and increase the number of characters as needed.
 This will ensure that feature properties can be displayed by the Data Browser.